-Recording My Songs
+"Recording My Songs."

-After a drunk driver hit me with his car, I wore a cast on my left leg from my hip to my toes and dealt with other injuries.
+After a drunk driver hit me, I wore a cast on my left leg from my hip to my toes.
 I traveled on crutches, but it wasn't as easy as walking had been.
 I didn't get out much for a while.

-I decided to learn to play guitar and sing while I worked to heal.
+I decided to learn to play guitar while I worked to heal.
 I bought a cheap guitar.
 I started learning what I could without lessons, without much education in music, without consistency in my practice.
 I wanted to learn, but I was often more interested in other things that used my time.